 September 2016 Sneak Preview in Tokyo for the producers and cast of MIFUNE: THE LAST SAMURAI.
 Seated, l to r: Teruyo Nogami and Kyoko Kagawa.
 Standing, l to r: Kensuke Zushi (producer), Toichiro Shiraishi (producer), Shiro Mifune, RikIya Mifune, Akemi Mifune, Taro Goto (producer).
 An incredible group of Japanese film industry people who made the impossible possible.

 Teruyo Nogami was Akira Kurosawa's script supervisor for 43 years, from RASHOMON in 1950 to his last film, MADADAYO, in 1993.
 Read her wonderful autobiography WAITING FOR THE WEATHER.
-Kyoko Kagawa is one the icons of Japanese cinema, starring in Naruse's MOTHER (1952): Ozu's TOKYO STORY (1953); Mizoguchi's SANSHO THE BAILIFF (1954); and Kurosawa's THE BAD SLEEP WELL (1960).
+Kyoko Kagawa, an icon of Japanese cinema, worked with four of the great directors of Japan's Golden Age of Cinema, starring in Naruse's MOTHER (1952): Ozu's TOKYO STORY (1953); Mizoguchi's SANSHO THE BAILIFF (1954); and Kurosawa's THE BAD SLEEP WELL (1960).

 Kyoko Kagawa movie magazine covers from the 1950s